 While gifted mechanics and craftsmen, Adeptus Mechanicus orthodoxy holds that all technological advances have already been discovered, and they therefore place more emphasis on reverse-engineering or recovering old knowledge than they do on experimentation or upgrades.
 Thus, the Mechanicus has kept mankind's technology working for ten thousand years, but has made little to no technological progress in that time.
 In fact, they have actually regressed, making some starships, weapons, and other devices irreplaceable because the Tech-Priests don't know how to build them any more.
 They are a parallel to medieval craftsman's guilds in the way they preserve skill but quash innovation with a monopoly on technology.

 Although they made an appearance in the 1st and 2nd Editions of the Epic game system, the Adeptus Mechanicus had little official tabletop presence in the core Warhammer 40,000 game beyond specialists attached to other forces, such as the Tech-Priest Enginseers serving with the Astra Militarum and the Techmarines of the Adeptus Astartes.
 The Games Workshop subsidiary Forge World produced the first Adeptus Mechanicus miniatures for Warhammer 40,000 in the form of the god-machines of the Titan Legions and later begun producing a proper Adeptus Mechanicus army although, as a Forge World army-list, it wasn't generally considered tournament legal.
 In early 2015, Games Workshop produced the first official Adeptus Mechanicus rules and models, split into Skitarii and Cult Mechanicus sub-factions.
 September 2017 saw the release of Codex: Adeptus Mechanicus that includes the 8th Edition rules for the Cult Mechanicus, the Skitarii and the Knights of the Questoris Mechanicus.
 In March 2018 the campaign box set Forgebane included the Adeptus Mechanicus, and the Questoris Mechanicus, as the Imperial forces fighting against the Necrons.
+The June 2020 sourcebook Psychic Awakening: Engine War updated and expanded on the rules in the 8th Edition Codex.

 - Absurdly Sharp Blade: The Red Axe is a massive Omnissian axe whose cutting edge was made with a unique starmetal that emits a crimson glow.
 The Martian relic weapon is said to be able to cleave through even the toughest material, something the 8th Edition rules represent by giving The Red Axe the highest Armour Penetration value of any weapon available to an Adeptus Mechanicus army.